 If you don’t have the time or opportunity to brush following each meal, make sure you drink plenty of water throughout the day.
 Water helps to wash away any lingering food particles that remain in your mouth after eating.
 And unlike soda, fruit juice, or energy drinks, water contains no sugar.

-Finally, it’s important that you schedule regular checkups and cleanings with Dr. Tinkle to ensure your teeth and gums remain healthy and disease free.
-Dr. Tinkle can spot early signs of tooth decay and gum disease that could not only lead to bad breath, but tooth loss and root rot as well.
+Finally, it’s important that you schedule regular checkups and cleanings with Dr. Michelle to ensure your teeth and gums remain healthy and disease free.
+Dr. Michelle can spot early signs of tooth decay and gum disease that could not only lead to bad breath, but tooth loss and root rot as well.